Simulated phishing

 Simulated phishing or a phishing test is where deceptive emails, similar to malicious emails, are sent by an organization to their own staff to gauge their response to phishing and similar email attacks.
 The emails themselves are often a form of training, but such testing is normally done in conjunction with prior training; and often followed up with more training elements.
 This is especially the case for those who "fail" by opening email attachments, clicking on included weblinks, or entering credentials.

+Typically, phishing simulations are conducted on a recurring basis to measure long-term improvement in user behavior and to maintain heightened awareness among staff.
+Regular simulations also serve to identify employees who may need extra support in understanding cybersecurity threats.

 Rationale

 There is wide acceptance within the IT security field that technical measures alone cannot stop all malicious email attacks, and that good training of staff is necessary.
 Simulated phishing allows the direct measurement of staff compliance, and when run regularly, can measure progress in user behavior.
 Phishing simulation is recommended by various official agencies, who often provide guidelines for designing such policies.
 Phishing simulations are sometime compared to fire drills in giving staff regular practice in correct behaviour.